The Book of Secrets (novel): Plot summary

-In Dar es Salaam in the late 1980s, a retired school teacher named Pius Fernandes was given an English language diary by one of his former students, now a shopkeeper.
+In Dar es Salaam in the late 1980s, a retired school teacher named Pius Fernandes was given an English language diary by one of his former students Feroz, now a shopkeeper.
 The diary entries, written between 1910 and 1914, are an account written by Alfred Corbin, Assistant District Commissioner, a low ranking colonial official sent to the small town of Kikono.
 While there, Corbin becomes intrigued by a young woman named Mariamu whom he saves from an exorcism.
 Before she is married, Mariamu also briefly nurses Corbin when he is stricken with blackwater fever.
 After her marriage, Mariamu's husband, believing that Mariamu is not a virgin, accuses Corbin of sleeping with her.

 The narrative then shifts to Mariamu's husband Pipa.
 Initially enraged at the thought that Mariamu was not a virgin when they married, he gradually grows to accept and love her.
 When their son Ali Akber Ali is born and has fair skin and grey eyes, their marriage becomes strained again.
 Meanwhile, World War I has reached the small town of Kikono and Pipa is enlisted as a messenger, first by Corbin on behalf of the English and later by the Germans.
 After being arrested by the English as a messenger for the Germans Pipa returns home only to find that Mariamu has been raped and murdered.
 After her death Pipa discovers that she had stolen Corbin's diary.
 Pipa believes that the diary holds the secret to Ali's paternity, but since he cannot speak English, and is illiterate, he is unable to read its secrets.